Annie Jiagge: Legal career, women's rights activism and legacy

 Jiagge was awarded the Grand Medal of Ghana and the Gimbles International Award for Humanitarian Works in 1969.
 She was named a judge of the Court of Appeal that same year, the highest court in Ghana at the time.
 She was the first female judge of the Court of Appeal.
 She was awarded an honorary law degree from the University of Ghana in 1974.
 In 1975, she founded the Ghana National Council on Women and Development and was its first chair.
 As chair, she convened a meeting of Ghanaian women to learn their views on Equality, Development and Peace, the theme of the 1975 International Women's Conference in Mexico.
 She learned that access to credit was a priority for her country's women and led Ghana's delegation to the conference.
 She and others pledged seed money for a women's bank, and the organisation Stitching to Promote Women's World Banking (now Women's World Banking) was founded and headquartered in New York.
 She later served on the board of Women's World Banking in Ghana.
 Jiagge also served as a president of the World Council of Churches from 1975 to 1983.
 In 1979, she was a member of the constituent assembly which wrote the constitution of the Ghana's Third Republic.
 She was the World Council of Churches' moderator for their Programme to Combat Racism from 1984 to 1991 and mobilised against South Africa's system of apartheid.

-Jiagge was appointed President of the Court of Appeal in 1980.
-That year she led the Ghanaian delegation again to the International Women's Conference in Copenhagen.
-She remained President of the Court of Appeal until her retirement in 1983.
+Jiagge was appointed President of the Court of Appeal in 1980 where she led the Ghanaian delegation again to the International Women's Conference in that same year She remained President of the Court of Appeal until her retirement in 1983.
 She helped plan the Fourth World Conference on Women as a member of the UN Secretary-General's advisory group that year.
 In 1985 she served on a United Nations panel that conducted Public Hearings on the Activities of Transnational Corporations in South Africa and Namibia.
 She also served on the Committee of Experts who drafted Ghana's Constitution in 1991.